 Will your Year End need to change?

-As part of the recent Budget announcements, it was confirmed that all self-employed individuals and partners will switch from current year basis to tax year basis from 6th April 2024.
+A recent announcement from HMRC said that all self-employed individuals and partners will switch from current year basis to tax year basis from 6th April 2024.

 What does this sentence full of accountancy jargon mean?

 There’s going to be a significant change in how tax is calculated, which will take effect from the 6th April 2024.

 From that point, all unincorporated businesses (so sole trades and partnerships) will be taxed on the profits they’ve made in the tax year, rather than the profits made in the accounting period that ends in that tax year.